 A virtual private network (VPN) is a powerful and popular tool.
 People use them to get around regional restrictions for streaming Netflix or MLB.TV.
 The VPN tells apps you’re in a different location than you really are, like letting someone in the UK watch U.S. Netflix shows.

 By using a VPN service, all of your internet activity gets encrypted and protected from prying eyes or potential threats.
 I’m sure you have your own reasons for using a VPN, and that’s fine.
-Here’s our short list of some of the best Android VPN’s with more info in the slideshow below.
+Here’s our list of some of the best Android VPN’s available.
+These are also the best iPhone VPN apps worth using.

 - Pure VPN